karyna1661/writecast/PNG_ASSETS_NEEDED.md

 - Terminal aesthetic
 - Correct dimensions

-### Option 3: Use Online Converter
-1. Upload SVG files to any online SVG-to-PNG converter
-2. Set correct dimensions
-3. Download and place in `public/` folder

 ## After Creating PNG Files:
 1. Commit the PNG files to git
 2. Push to GitHub
 3. Wait for Vercel deployment
-4. Test Farcaster embed again
+4. Test Farcaster embed - should work! ✅

 ## Testing:
 Once PNG files are created, test by: